Sukhoi Su35

 The failure of the sale of Egypt’s Su-35s hurts Russia’s already weak armaments industry.
 Losses on the battlefield in Ukraine, along with international sanctions, have delayed supply dates.
 Ukrainian reports indicate that Russia has lost over 40% of its Su-35 aircraft, which further diminishes its credibility as an exporter.

 Egypt’s refusal to buy the Su-35 is part of a larger shift in the way Middle Eastern countries purchase defense equipment.
 France and China are taking over for traditional suppliers like Russia, who are losing ground.
+Reports say that other regional nations, such as the UAE and Algeria, are also looking into Chinese platforms like the J-35.

 In the meantime, the U.S. actively uses diplomacy and funding to dissuade allies from purchasing Russian military systems.
 However, China steadily expands its military footprint, posing a long-term challenge to sustained Western dominance.

 Additionally, Egypt actively integrates drones and unmanned systems to counter both conventional and asymmetric threats.
 Meanwhile, Russia struggles with defense production issues and increasing global isolation from key military partners.
-This could lead to the complete dominance of Chinese and Western aircraft in Middle Eastern airspace in the near future.
+These developments could lead to the complete dominance of Chinese and Western aircraft in Middle Eastern airspace in the near future.

 References